shcallaway/todo-cli/README.md

 ## Contributing

-If you feel compelled to improve Todo, feel free to open an issue or submit a pull request.
+If you encounter a bug or think of an enhancement while using Todo, please open an issue or a pull request.

 ### Dependencies

 * [Node](https://nodejs.org/en/) 8.4.9
 * [Yarn](https://yarnpkg.com/en/) 1.2.1

-### Overview
+### Compilation

 Todo is written in [TypeScript](https://www.typescriptlang.org/).
-You can compile it to JavaScript via `yarn compile` and create a binary from the resulting JS with `yarn binarize`.
+You can compile it to JavaScript via `yarn compile`.
+Create a binary from the resulting JS with `yarn binarize`.

+I recommend practicing test-driven developement because these compilation steps slow down the feedback loop significantly.

+### Tests

+Todo is tested using [Mocha]() and [Sinon]().
+You can run the tests via `yarn test`.

 ### Debugging

-Pass the following environment variable to see verbose logs: `DEBUG=*`.
+Set the following environment variable to see verbose logs: `DEBUG=*`

+This feature is available even while using Todo in binary form!